 Other Advisory Services

-In addition to Janney’s asset-based advisory programs, we offer other advisory services including retirement plan investment advisory services, financial planning services and consulting services for which you may pay an asset-based fee or a fixed fee, which is either a onetime fee or an annual fee, depending on the service.
+We also offer retirement plan investment advisory services, financial planning services and consulting services for which you may pay an asset-based fee or a fixed fee, which is either a onetime fee or an annual fee, depending on the service.
 See Managed Account Agreements and Disclosures for more information.

 Additional fees